 2. Gather Info, Explore Options and Work Around Existing Policies

 Real-time agent assist tools can go a long way toward identifying circumstances where it makes sense to work around policies and knowing when to stand your ground.
 Putting more analytics in agents’ hands can be extremely helpful as well, helping them better understand the commercial value of their actions when addressing these types of situations.
-In many cases, contact center agents help your customers understand your brand promise and relate to your processes.
-With the right real-time assistance, you can equip your agents to process a workaround request both in compliance to your best practices as well as with empathy for your customers.
+Contact center agents often help your customers understand your brand promise and relate to your processes.
+With the right real-time assistance, you can equip your agents to process a workaround request in compliance with your best practices and with empathy for your customers.

 3. Validate the Customer Experience With Empathy and Advise Customers